jspinak/brobot/docs/docs/01-getting-started/transitions.md

     /**
      * Navigate from World to Island by clicking on an island.
      */
-    @OutgoingTransition(to = IslandState.class, priority = 2, description = "Navigate from World to Island")
+    @OutgoingTransition(to = IslandState.class, pathCost = 2, description = "Navigate from World to Island")
     public boolean toIsland() {
         log.info("Navigating from World to Island");
         if (io.github.jspinak.brobot.config.core.brobotProperties.getCore().isMock()) {